TurboVNC/turbovnc/BUILDING.md

 to support running it as a standalone application.
 Additionally, if the TurboVNC Server build is enabled (which is the default on Un*x platforms other than Mac), then this procedure will build the TurboVNC Server and a handful of C applications that are used to interface with it.
-On most 64-bit systems (Solaris being a notable exception), this will build a 64-bit version of TurboVNC.
-(See "Build Recipes" for specific instructions on how to build a 64-bit version of TurboVNC on Solaris.)
+On most 64-bit systems, this will build a 64-bit version of TurboVNC.

     cd {build_directory}
     cmake -G"Unix Makefiles" [additional CMake flags] {source_directory}